After Apple-Picking: Versification

-The poem's first line is in iambic hexameter, the second is in iambic dimeter, and in the third line shifts to iambic pentameter.
+The poem's first line is in iambic hexameter, the second is in iambic dimeter.
+In the third line, the poem shifts to iambic pentameter.
 The majority of the lines continue in iambic pentameter.
 In lines 13-17, the meter alternates between iambic pentameter and dimeter.
 The remainder of the poem is composed of variations on the iambic meter, containing iambic pentameter, trimeter, dimeter, and monometer.

 The rhyme scheme of the poem is inconsistent beyond the first few lines.
 Lines 1-4 follow an ABBA rhyme pattern, lines 5-6 follow CC, and lines 7-9 follow DED.
 After this, however, there is no standard pattern, with lines instead rhyming sporadically.

 Interpretation

 Scholarly interpretation of the poem often focuses on themes of sleep, dreaming, and the somber conclusion to the piece, in which the narrator wonders if his oncoming sleep is a normal slumber, or a "long sleep."
 The varying meter of the poem is thought to be indicative of the narrator's fitful state of mind as he drifts off to sleep.
 The rhyme scheme of the poem is similarly scattered, lending itself to a similar interpretation.

 The process of picking apples is symbolic through both the action itself and the apparatus used.
 The apple-picking ladder is a symbol, both metaphorical and real, that points to a destination beyond itself, while the act of picking apples is a metaphor for the power of labor.
 The power of labor is its ability to go beyond natural occurrences such as the shifting of seasons, or bodily exhaustion.